al6x/mongodb/readme.md

 db.units.all 'stats.life' => {_lt: 100}            # => [tassadar]
 ```

-More docs - there's no need for more docs, the whole point of this extension is to be small, intuitive, 100% compatible with the official driver (at least should be), and require no extra knowledge.
+More docs - there's no need for more docs, the whole point of this extension is to be small, intuitive, 100% compatible with the official driver, and require no extra knowledge.
 So, please use standard Ruby driver documentation.

 # Persistence for pure Ruby objects